 We say it time and time again - every email you send, every file you share, it must be sent securely.
 The data protection hazards are too big to warrant any risky moves today.

 However, there are a few misconceptions around email security that we often hear.
 So, we’re here to shed light on why they don’t stand up.

-The size of the data is often decisive.
-The larger the requested file, the greater the chance that the data will be sent securely.
-In itself this is logical enough, based on a quick assessment of the consequences of a possible data breach.
-In the experience of the sender, the risk increases with the amount of data.
+The size of data is often decisive.
+The larger the file, the greater the chance that the data will be sent securely.
+This seems logical; the size of the file reflects the size of the risk.

-The law sees this differently, however: a data breach is a data breach, even if only one person is involved.
-Furthermore, the new General Data Protection Regulation introduces the possibility that interest groups can approach other concerned parties in order to bring a joint lawsuit.
-If things go wrong for one patient, the chances are that other patients - without knowing it - also risk becoming a victim.
+However, data protection regulations don’t concern file sizes.
+A data breach is a data breach, even if only one person is involved or the data leaked is small in quantity.
+Furthermore, GDPR allows interest groups to approach other concerned parties in order to bring a joint lawsuit.
+This means that, in the healthcare sector, for example, if things go wrong for one patient, the chances are that other patients - without knowing it - have also fallen victim to the same incident.

-Security excuse 5: The recipient probably doesn't want all that extra hassle
+5: The recipient doesn't want all the hassle

 Let’s be honest, none of us want to burden our customers, patients, suppliers, or stakeholders with procedures to access an email.
 However, it’s all about balance: will your recipient be frustrated at having to input a unique 6 digit code to authenticate their identity or will they just appreciate the knowledge that their data is safe in your hands?